 Real Stories of Withdrawal

-Here’s a few quick quotes from others.
-Remember you are not alone in your experience.
-Although can be very difficult to attribute caffeine as the reason for many symptoms, it certainly is in the mix in some way.
+NOTE: It can be very difficult to attribute caffeine as the reason for many symptoms, it certainly is in the mix in some way.

-Low energy and Irritability
+Low energy and irritability

 I gave up caffeine one week ago after my anxiety symptoms started having too much of an impact on my everyday life, panic attacks, insomnia, dizziness and the like, and I thought that giving up caffeine may be a good thing to do to help with these unpleasant symptoms.
 So far I have been completely exhausted, (even after choosing to start on a week when I’m off work) I feel “low” have absolutely no energy, irritable, over worrying about everything.
 Although I feel sad that you’re all going through similar things, it makes me feel better to know that it’s not just me.